 His talents are way too many and too wide to fall into just one category, but when it comes to Vincenzo Salemme, there’s something you can be certain about: no matter what he does, he’ll always put all himself in it, he’ll always do his absolute best.
 And I think you can feel it, I think this is why the audience in Italy loves him so much.

-I feel massively honoured (and also quite terrified to be honest) to be interviewing Mr Salemme on how to become a stage actor, and I want to say a big thank you to his lovely partner Albina Fabi for helping me arranging this.
+And so I feel massively honoured (and also quite terrified to be honest) to be interviewing Mr Salemme on how to become a stage actor.

 Thank you so much for taking the time to do this, Vincenzo.